-At some point, near the start of this work, I was talking to Tatiana Feitosa Correa Lima, and I mentioned my concern that I might be ruining the book by changing it so much.
+At some point, near the start of my work updating Working with Stories, I was talking to Tatiana Feitosa Correa Lima, and I mentioned my concern that I might be ruining the book by changing it so much.
 Knowing the book well, she volunteered to read the new edition and compare it to the old one.
 She read every new chapter as I finished it, and she sent me many valuable questions, comments, and suggestions.
 She pointed out confusing turns of phrase, unclear references, weak arguments, poorly organized sections, redundant or missing explanations, and other mistakes.
 You can thank her for making the book more useful to you.